-While not a true Arizona native, I do have deep roots in the valley.
-I spent most of my childhood growing up on my grandfather’s dairy farm in the West Valley.
+I spent most of my childhood growing up on my grandfather’s dairy farm in West Phoenix.
 Before I was old enough to go to school, I was irrigating crops, feeding calves, treating sick animals, and helping with any chore that needed to be done around the dairy.
 Not only did these responsibilities provide a good outlet for all my childhood energy, they more importantly helped me foster a strong work ethic which I maintain to this day.

 With age came more responsibility, and in my early 20’s, my brother and I took on the reins of our very own herd.
 We started out with 80 cows and eventually grew that number to over 1,000.
 While on the farm, I served in leadership positions with both the Arizona Holstein Association and the Maricopa Dairy Herd Improvement Association, while still managing to successfully complete my undergraduate studies at Arizona State University.

-After selling off the herd in 2006, I headed off to Salt Lake City, with my wife and two children, to attend the S.J.
+After selling off the herd in 2006, I headed off to Salt Lake City to attend the S.J.
 Quinney College of Law at the University of Utah.
 While in law school, I clerked for a family law firm in Utah and another in Arizona.
-I currently focus my practice on family law, bankruptcy, debt settlement, and personal injury.
+I currently focus my practice on bankruptcy, debt settlement, and DUI matters.

-I enjoy snowboarding, movies, paintball, and shooting.
+I enjoy mountain biking, softball and snowboarding.
 I am also an instrument rated pilot.